Close up of eye demonstrating droopy eyelid

 Droopy Eyelid

-Droopy eyelids, scientifically called ptosis (TOE-sis), refers to the sagging of the eyelids over the eyes.
+Droopy eyelids, scientifically called ptosis (TOE-sis), refer to the sagging of the eyelids over the eyes.
 Most of the time, this drooping of the eyelid is barely noticeable.

 What are droopy eyelids?

 The most obvious sign of ptosis is the drooping eyelid.
-You may find that either one or both of the eyelids sag.
-Sometimes, this will be barely noticeable and won’t necessarily affect your vision.
+You may find that either one or both of the eyelid’s sag.
+Occasionally, this will be barely noticeable and won’t necessarily affect your vision.
 Sometimes, ptosis can be accompanied by dry or watery eyes.
+A feeling of tiredness or aching around the eyes may also be felt.

 In severe cases, you may start tilting your head back so that you can see more clearly, even when having a normal conversation.
-If left untreated, severe cases of ptosis can lead to astigmatism, headaches and other vision issues.
+If left untreated, severe cases of ptosis can lead to astigmatism, headaches and completely blocked vision, requiring urgent attention.

 If you notice that you are having rapid onset ptosis, over the space of a few days or weeks, you should see a doctor immediately.
 Often, there will be accompanying symptoms, such as headaches, loss of vision or a dramatic change in the size of your pupils.

-Visit your doctor immediately to make sure that this isn’t a symptom of a larger problem, like myasthenia gravis or a brain tumour.
+Visit your GP or local A&E immediately to make sure that this isn’t a symptom of amore serious concern such as myasthenia gravis or a brain tumour.

 Age